 Behind every Food City meat counter, you’ll find much more than a meat cutter.
-Each Food City Certified Butcher is a highly trained professional, ready to offer you a wide range of services, all completely free-of-charge.
+Each Food City Certified Butcher is a highly trained professional, ready to offer you a wide range of services.
 Whether you’re interested in custom cuts, special orders, distinctive marinades, shrimp and seafood setups for your grill, meat substitution ideas or even entire meal recommendations, all you need to do is ask.
 We’re betting you’ll be glad you did.

 In the mood for shrimp but short on time to peel, devein and steam it?
 Want to throw in a few crab legs and a lobster before we crank up the steamer?
 We’ve got you covered on all counts.
 Curious about our 31 customizable options for magnificent meat marinades and seasonings?
 How about a vacuum tumble to tenderize your selection and seal in flavors?
 Want to chat about meat substitutions and meal planning?
 Step right up and get the details.
 It’s all free, and it’s all right here.
 We love visiting with our customers and helping them create masterpiece meals.